mom of 2 boys

-I have known since high school that I wanted to be a Physical Therapist, but not in my wildest dreams did I think I wanted to specialize in Women’s Health.
+I felt called to Physical Therapy way back in high school, but not in my wildest dreams did I think I would one day specialize in Women’s Health.
 It wasn’t until I became a mama myself that I realized mamas are an under-served population!
-As an expecting mom I had so many questions.
-What exercises were safe?
-What laboring positions would protect my body along with baby?
-Do I want to strengthen or relax my pelvic floor before I give birth?

-After spending my maternity leave taking courses and learning all the things, I got my certification as a pelvic floor physical therapist.
+After spending my first maternity leave taking courses and learning all the things, I got my certification as a pelvic floor physical therapist.
 It felt amazing to have so many more tools to help expecting and postpartum moms.

 Dr. Nicole Bringer has been working in Physical Therapy since 2010.
-She earned her Doctorate of Physical Therapy from Grand Valley State University after working for several years with her Physical Therapist Assistant Associate's degree from the University of Saint Francis.
+She earned her Doctorate of Physical Therapy from Grand Valley State University in 2016 after working for several years with her Physical Therapist Assistant Associate's degree from the University of Saint Francis.
 She has received CAPP certification in Obstetrics and is in the process of earning her CAPP certificate in Pelvic Health through the American Physical Therapy Association.
-She is a member of the American Physical Therapy Association, member of the Section on Women’s Health, and member of the Michigan Physical Therapy Association.
+She has been a member of the American Physical Therapy Association, member of the Section on Women’s Health, and member of the Michigan Physical Therapy Association.

 Follow Us